ed-george/ed-george.github.io/_posts/2021-08-07-pico-ctf-droids.md

 .end method
 {% endhighlight %}

-Could it be as simple as changing `invoke-static {p0}, Lcom/hellocmu/picoctf/FlagstaffHill;->nope(Ljava/lang/String;)Ljava/lang/String;` to use `yep`?
+Could it be as simple as changing `nope(Ljava/lang/String;)Ljava/lang/String;` to use `yep`?

 I modified the file and followed the steps to recompile the build with my modified code

 {% highlight shell %}